Tvalley71/pluggit/README.md

 Home Assistant integration for Pluggit ventilation units

 > [!TIP]
-> This integration is a spin off from the Dantherm integration, which can be found [here](https://github.com/Tvalley71/dantherm).
-The Pluggit and Dantherm ventilation units seem to utilize the same controller unit.
+> This integration is based on the Dantherm integration, as both Pluggit and Dantherm ventilation units appear to use the same controller.
+The repository doesn't contain the entire integration; most of the code is copied from the Dantherm integration during each release.
+The main differences are the domain, to give each integration a distinct branding, and the list of model names.
+You can find the Dantherm integration [here](https://github.com/Tvalley71/dantherm).

 ### Support

-Please refer to the Dantherm Integration for discussions [here](https://github.com/Tvalley71/dantherm/discussions).
-Issues can be [opened](https://github.com/Tvalley71/pluggit/issues/new) directly on this repository.
+You can [open issues directly](https://github.com/Tvalley71/pluggit/issues/new) on this repository.
+To keep discussions centralized, please refer to the Dantherm Integration [here](https://github.com/Tvalley71/dantherm/discussions).

 Known supported units: